 Provider or policyholder must file a claim to receive payment of benefits

-On the other side of the coin, some people prefer an HMO in order to have a primary care physician who can coordinate health care, keep a more detailed record of health history, and offer the more personal experience of seeing the same doctor for years.
-Big families often find it beneficial to have a primary care physician who can serve as a family doctor.
-And of course, who doesn’t like to save a little money?
+On the other side of the coin, some people prefer to have a primary care physician (PCP) coordinate all their healthcare, keep a more detailed record of health history, and offer the more personal experience of seeing the same doctor each time.
+Big families often find it beneficial to have a PCP who can serve as a family doctor.
+In these cases, and HMO might be preferable.

-November 1 = Open enrollment begins.
-New plans and prices will be available for preview and enrollment.
+- November 1, 2020 = Open Enrollment began.
+New plans and prices were available for preview and enrollment.

-December 15 = Last day to enroll in or change plans for coverage to start on January 1.
+- December 15, 2020 = This was the last day to enroll in or change plans for coverage that started January 1, 2021.

-For Medicare enrollees, the deadlines to keep in mind are:
+For Medicare enrollees, keep these dates in mind:14

-October 15 = The Annual Election Period opens.
-During this time you may switch from Original Medicare to a Medicare Advantage plan.
-Like regular health insurance, Medicare Advantage plans have HMO and PPO options.
-You may also switch back to Original Medicare from an Advantage plan, or change Advantage plans.
+- October 15 = The Annual Election Period (AEP) opens.
+During this time, you may switch from Original Medicare to a Medicare Advantage plan.
+Medicare Advantage plans have HMO and PPO options.
+You may also switch back to Original Medicare from a Medicare Advantage plan or change Medicare Advantage plans.

-January 1 = Your new Medicare coverage goes into effect.
-This is also the beginning of the Medicare Advantage Disenrollment Period, when you may leave a Medicare Advantage plan and switch to Original Medicare.
+- January 1 = Your new Medicare coverage goes into effect.
+This is also the beginning of the Medicare Advantage Open Enrollment Period.
+During this time, you may leave a Medicare Advantage plan and switch to Original Medicare.15

-February 14 = Medicare Advantage Disenrollment Periods ends.
-This is the last day you may switch back to Original Medicare and add a Part D Prescription Drug Plan.
+- March 31 = The Medicare Advantage Open Enrollment Period ends.
+This is the last day you may switch back to Original Medicare and add a Part D prescription drug plan.

 HMOs allow patients to take advantage of preventative care such as immunizations, physicals, and mammograms.

-Today, there are four different types of HMOs:
+Today, there are four different types of HMOs:17

-Staff model.
+- Staff model.
 This type of HMO employs its own physicians and those doctors only see the subscribers under the shared HMO.
-Staff models are no longer as common as they once were.
+Staff models are not as common as they once were.